Values, variables, and pointers

 Value expressions

 A value cannot be mutated, cannot have its address taken, and may not have storage at all or a stable address of storage.
 Values are abstract constructs like function input parameters and constants.
-They can be formed in two ways – a literal expression like 42
+They can be formed in two ways – a literal expression like 42, or by reading the value of some stored object.

 A core goal of values in Carbon is to provide a single model that can get both the efficiency of passing by value when working with small types such as those that fit into a machine register, but also the efficiency of minimal copies when working with types where a copy would require extra allocations or other costly resources.
 This directly helps programmers by providing a simpler model to select the mechanism of passing function inputs.
 But it is also important to enable generic code that needs a single type model that will have consistently good performance.